HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/storage/set-hpovlogicaljbod.md

 ### -DisableEraseData &lt;SwitchParameter&gt;

-Can only be used if the logical JBOD was created with EraseDataOnDelete parameter was used in the call to `New-HPOVLogicalJBOD`.
+Can only be used if the logical JBOD was created with EraseDataOnDelete parameter was used in the call to New-HPOVLogicalJBOD.

 | Aliases | None |
 | :--- | :--- |